How to Build a USB-powered Device

 from the computer.
 Common devices which are USB-powered today are phone chargers, ipod chargers, external hard drives,

 even blankets come heated by USB power.
-Check out this link on

 Above you can see all the electronics devices which are powered by USB ports.